ArashidSalesforce/TradingBot-Public/README.md

 A Python-based trading bot that uses Alpaca API, YFinance, VADER sentiment analysis, and OpenAI's GPT-3.5 to analyze financial data, execute trades, and manage risk.
 This bot is designed to operate automatically and includes several features such as risk management, news sentiment analysis, and portfolio management.

-**Note**: This code is not public at the moment but may be in the future.

 ## Features

 - **Automatic Trading**: The bot uses Alpaca API to trade stocks automatically.